ziqinm/MSBA-A7-Public/README.md

 Please refer to the index below to locate any files:

+`Samples/`: 5 subsets of the data that we used for modeling

 `Scripts/`:
 * `Sampling.R`: in-time and out-of-time stratified sampling
 * `Sampling_Reduced.R`: in-time stratified samling with less observations